-Based on significant experience in designing and engineering BESS projects, Ulteig was selected to design one of the largest battery energy storage systems to be built in Texas to date.
-The new Battery Energy Storage System is a stand-alone 260-megawatt lithium-ion system that consists of more than 3,000 individual battery modules.
+Based on significant experience in designing and engineering BESS projects, Ulteig was selected to design one of the largest battery energy storage systems to be built in Texas at the time of completion.
+The Battery Energy Storage System is a stand-alone 260 MW/260 MWhr lithium-ion system that consists of more than 3,000 individual battery modules.
 The system will bring instantaneous power to approximately 130,000 Texas residences on the Electrical Reliability Council of Texas (ERCOT) grid for one hour during times of increased energy demand.

 The EPC contractor client selected Ulteig to design the BESS, as well as to provide permitting support, develop a Spill Prevention, Control, and Countermeasure (SPCC) report, and placing the location of a new on-site substation, which was engineered and constructed to connect the BESS with the existing natural gas power plant.
 Construction for the project began in June 2021 and was completed in May 2022